-- causing nuisance concerns, affecting property, impairing fitness-for-use and potential utility, and risking ecologically sustainable development; - ultimately having undesirable social and economic consequences.
+- Impair the resource quality of the country's water resources; - Give rise to water quality and nuisance concerns (thus negatively affecting property value, impairing fitness-for-use and restricting potential utility); - > Cause eutrophication of surface water resources, and eventually the marine environment; - Risk ecologically sustainable development; and - > Ultimately, have undesirable social and economic consequences.

-The management measures in the Eutrophication Management Strategy for South Africa -
+The management measures in the Eutrophication Management Strategy for South Africa-

-- deals with the regulation and control of land-based anthropogenic sources of nutrient-loading; - describes resource water quality planning and management measures to balance the needs for water use with the needs to protect water resources; and - outlines remedial measures (whether water resource focused or focussing on the remediation of sources of impacts) that must be implemented reactively in order to control nutrient-loading.
+- > focus on the regulation and control of land-based anthropogenic sources of nutrient-loading; - set out resource water quality planning and management measures to balance the needs for water use with the needs to protect water resources; and - outline remedial measures (for both water resource focused remedial measures or focussing on the remediation of nutrient pollution sources of impacts) that must be implemented reactively, in order to control nutrient-loading.

-The Eutrophication Management Strategy for South Africa, furthermore, provides an outline for the management of anthropogenic eutrophication at the -
+The Eutrophication Management Strategy for South Africa, furthermore, provides an outline for the management of anthropogenic eutrophication at the following scales:

 - source-specific;

 - local;

 - sub-catchment, up to Water Management Area (WMA);

 - national; and

-- trans-boundary and international scales.
+- trans-boundary and international.

-The Strategy should ideally be complemented with a water resource planning programme that schedules the development and implementation of water resource system and/ or sub-catchment strategies.
-This is essential to accommodate differing, and changing catchment and local dynamics expected to unfold over time when evaluating, selecting and prioritising suitable operational intervention options for roll-out in eutrophication "hotspot" areas.
+The Strategy should ideally be complemented with a water resource planning programme that schedules the development and implementation of water resource system and/or sub-catchment strategies.
+This is essential to accommodate differing and changing catchment and local dynamics expected to unfold over time when evaluating, selecting and prioritising suitable operational intervention options for roll-out in eutrophication "hotspot" areas.
 Additionally, day-to-day eutrophication management related water resource and services activities will have to be executed in accordance with the policy and strategy outline provided in this document.

-Whilst the Department of Water and Sanitation (DWS) is the custodian of the country's water resources, the Eutrophication Management Strategy for South Africa is directed at all three spheres of government (i.e. local, provincial and national government).
-Furthermore, in support of the integrated management of eutrophication, management collaboration between different role-players is required, including with shared watercourse institutions, non-governmental organisations, the private sector, the research community and civil society.
-Although it is acknowledged that South Africa's surface water runoff affects our coastal marine waters, the management of marine eutrophication per se is excluded from the scope.
-This document is aimed at all that have a role to play in South Africa's socio-economic growth and development, that impacts on, or that is impacted upon by eutrophication of water resources, or that have a stake in the country's future.
+Whilst the DWS is the custodian of the country's water resources, the Eutrophication Management Strategy for South Africa is directed at all three spheres of government (i.e., local, provincial and national government).
+Furthermore, in support of the integrated management of eutrophication, management collaboration between different role-players is required, including between shared watercourse institutions, non-governmental organisations, the private sector, the research community and civil society.
+Although it is acknowledged that South Africa's surface water runoff affects our coastal marine waters, the management of marine eutrophication per se is excluded from the current scope.
+This document is aimed at all that have a role to play in South Africa's socio-economic growth and development, that impact on, or that are impacted by eutrophication of water resources^[158], or that have a stake in the country's future.

-The DWS is gradually adapting its water resource management approach to review and develop policy and strategy (where lacking), to convert policy and strategy into action (where in existence) and progressively shifting to planning more strategically; overall regulatory oversight; institutional support; coordination in aid of enhanced co-operative governance; and improved regulatory control.
-This changing emphasis aims for greater involvement of water services and management institutions, and other role-players within the water sector.
+The DWS is gradually adapting its water resource management approach to review and develop policy and strategy (where lacking), to convert policy and strategy into action (where in existence) and progressively shift to planning more strategically, providing overall regulatory oversight; institutional support; coordination in aid of enhanced co-operative governance; and improved regulatory control.
+This changing emphasis aims for greater involvement of water services and management institutions, and other role-players, within the water sector.